centrica-engineering/nucleus-docs/docs/page-types/starting-a-journey.md

 ---
-description: Page type: Starting a journey
+description: Page type | Starting a journey
 ---

-_Note: This page type is currently in beta and needs additional research and testing._
+> Note: This page type is currently in beta and needs additional research and testing.

 # Starting a Journey

-### Introduction
+## Introduction

 This page type should be used to clarify and set up a task for a user at the beginning of a functional journey.

-### Purpose
+## Purpose

 This page sets expectations and provides any contextual information that a user may need to complete their journey successfully.
 A dedicated setup page may not be needed in full if users are coming from a hub page if their task is already clearly clarified.
 This page may also vary in shorter journeys, particularly where form elements may need to be present at the first step.

-### This page should include:
+### This page should include

 | Key | Guidelines |
 | :--- | :--- |